vishal-m25/Obsidian/Learnings/java/java.md

 ```

 ### PreparedStatement
-- it is a precompiled statement that uses **?** to later set values and execute with less computation compared to statement itself.
+- It is a precompiled statement that uses **?** to later set values and execute with less computation compared to new statement.
 - it is precompiled by the database itself.
 - It prevents SQL Injection
 - Supports bulk execution